 Auroras, and in particular, sub auroral arcs have been given special attention lately with media noting that these arcs are “newly discovered”-subsequently named “STEVE” by some local Alberta citizens.
 In actuality, these sub auroral arcs have been well known and written about for decades by the science & research community at large and certainly nothing new, with a number of published studies dating back to the ‘60s.
-What is new, is the ability to photograph them in a variety of geomagnetic locations, and share those images with the scientific community!
+What is new, is the attention they are being given by the scientific community, and our ability to photograph them in a variety of geomagnetic locations, and share those images to advance science!
 Certainly, there’s no question that these newly engaged citizen scientists are adding valuable data and photographic sightings to the scientific community.
-Science is about discovery, and referring to these sub auroral arcs in their scientific terms, rather than a cringe-worthy moniker.
+Science is about discovery, and referring to these sub auroral arcs in their scientific terms, so that eventually came about!
 At least science weighed in on what the acronym should stand for – Strong Thermal Emission Velocity Enhancement!
 “STEVE”, despite it’s status as a social media darling, is in fact, simply a decidedly new nickname/acronym associated to a well studied, documented and discussed aurorale phenomenon for decades!
 The very foundation of science is in fact, knowledge as well as a process for discovering new knowledge, and it often replaces the old knowledge.
 For certain, Canada’s aurora chasers or “citizen scientists” (and others worldwide) are definitely making a key contribution to the ongoing study of the Aurora Borealis and it’s sub auroral arcs, without a doubt.
 Check out the trailer for the new documentary I was recently part of entitled “Chasing Steve” here!
 Absolutely, the collective work of this group of citizens and photographers have made entirely valuable contributions by documenting with sightings, photos and sharing of information.
 But it’s quite arrogant to presume that Alberta citizens are alone in our efforts, and a little strange to proclaim these arcs have just been discovered!
 Not so!
 In fact, similar groups of interested and enthusiastic citizens exist in Tasmania and those chasing the Aurora Australis, just a short hop over to the other side of the pole, or in beautiful northern countries like Iceland, Finland, Sweden, Norway, Russia, Siberia.
 Some equally devoted Scandinavian photographers have made well documented references to these arcs years back!
 Nonetheless, thanks to countless people dedicating themselves to the pursuit of the art of the nights, the aurora and it’s sub auroral arcs are being documented worldwide in an unprecedented fashion.

 Some took to twitter to poke fun at this “discovery”